elixirschool/elixirschool/lessons/specifics/debugging.md

 done (passed successfully)
 ```

-Using specifications with tools to static code analysis helps us to make code that is self tested and contains less bugs.
+Using specifications with tools to perform static code analysis helps us make code that is self tested and contains less bugs.

 ## Debugging

 Sometimes static analysis of code is not enough.
-We need to know what is a real flow of code, because we would like find bugs.
-Simplest way is to put in code `IO.puts` to track values and code flow, but this technique is pretty primitive and limited.
-In Elixir we have could use erlang debugger to debug code.
+Sometimes it's necessary to understand the execution flow in order to find bugs.
+The simplest way is to put output statements in our code like `IO.puts/2` to track values and code flow, but this technique is primitive and has limitations.
+Thankfully for us, we can use the Erlang debugger to debug our Elixir.

 Let’s look at a basic module: